FarronF/limerick-council-meetings/meetings/2022/05/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th March 2022.md

 the naming of key infrastructure and the selection of individuals or events that

-will be commemorated through the erection of civic monuments or plaques.--- 17
+will be commemorated through the erection of civic monuments or plaques.
+---
+17

 It is recommended that this proposal be forwarded to the Limerick City and